 Motorists urged to 'save safe' over the Easter Bank Holiday weekend

-Ahead of the Easter Bank Holiday weekend, the Donegal Road Safety Working Group is urging all road users to act responsibly when travelling on the roads during the holiday period.
+Ahead of the Easter Bank Holiday weekend, the Leitrim Road Safety Working Group is urging all road users to act responsibly when travelling on the roads during the holiday period.

 Over the Easter holiday period many people will set out to visit family and friends, some making long journeys.